 This program helps students see the connected flow of human history from creation through the present.
 Since history is the story of real cultures, real people, real families, real adventures, and real triumphs and defeats, there is no reason it should be boring!

 I read hundreds of books and chose the very best for this program.
 These stories bring long-ago times to life.
 They provide examples and perspective for us as we experience history being created today.
 They give your children a big-picture understanding of the world that any well-educated person in today's global society ought to have.

 This study answers real-life questions such as: Where did the Greeks come from?
 How did Western history progress during the so-called Dark Ages?
 How did the Renaissance pave the way for the Protestant Reformation?
 How was Asia growing and changing during this time?
 Why did Colonial powers conquer so much of the world?
 What tensions led to the explosion of two world wars?

-Core W is very similar to Cores G and H, except that it is condensed into one year and relies on Hillyer's A Child's History of the World instead of Bauer's Story of the World.
+Sonlight W is very similar to G and H, except that it is condensed into one year and relies on Hillyer's A Child's History of the World instead of Bauer's Story of the World.

-We call it Core W to indicate that it is not part of the normal sequence of Sonlight Cores.
-Most Sonlighters progress from Cores A through H and then on to 100.
+We call it W to indicate that it is not part of the normal sequence of Sonlight programs.
+Most Sonlighters progress from History / Bible / Literature A through H and then on to 100.

-In fact, if you've done the earlier Intro to World History program (Cores B and C or B+C), you'll notice you've already used A Child's History of the World.
+In fact, if you've done the earlier Intro to World History program (History / Bible / Literature B and C or B+C), you'll notice you've already used A Child's History of the World.

 I always try to bring in a variety of voices for your history studies, so I opted for the shorter and easier-to-read A Child's History of the World here.
 Then I included other intriguing and challenging works, such as The Kingfisher Atlas, The Kingdom Strikes Back and The Usborne Encyclopedia 12,000 years of World History to add different perspectives and points of interest.